WikipediaLibrary/TWLight/docs/admin.md

 The default access grant term defaults to 365 days; you can set other options using natural-ish language.
 See https://django-durationfield.readthedocs.org/en/latest/#usage for details.

+### Collections

+In order to set up a collection (database, stream, etc.) for a partner:
+* Log in at `/admin`
+* Under `Resources`, click on `Collections`
+* Click the `Add collection +` button

+The existing partners are available in the dropdown.
+You can also add a new partner with the green + sign by the dropdown.

 ## Sending emails

 Right now TWLight sends one type of email: comment notifications whenever someone comments on an application.
 Recipients are 1) the editor who owns that application; 2) anyone else who has commented on that application.